In order to overcome anaemia, you have to know two things:

 You get a pretty graph of where your priority areas lie (digestion, circulation, hormones, liver, and so on).

-We then run a 60 minto provide a set of specific recommendations and advice on your diet, lifestyle and any lab testing we think could be helpful for you.
+We then run a 60 min consultation to provide a set of specific recommendations and advice on your diet, lifestyle and any lab testing we think could be helpful for you.

 You’ll leave the consult feeling less confused, empowered and clear on the action steps that will help you regain a level of energy and health you crave.